FPTQuant: Function-Preserving Transforms for LLM Quantization: Related work

 \paragraph{Function-preserving transformations} \citet{Nagel_2019_ICCV} explored the idea of FPTs for CNN quantization, observing that ReLU and per-channel scaling commute, which allows scaling of weights across different layers.
 In the context of LLMs, \citet{xiao_smoothquant_2024} observe that activation quantization is harder than weight quantization due to more outliers.
 They propose migrating problematic outliers from the activations to the weights, using an online per-channel scaling factor for activations going into linear layers. \citet{wei_outlier_2023} add a shift to the scaling, and use a grid search to find a scaler that minimizes the mean-squared error per linear layer. \citet{shao_omniquant_2024} extend this by including scaling vectors for queries and keys, and using gradient descent to minimize the error per transformer block.

-\citet{chee2024quip} were the first to consider transforms that mix channels, albeit only for weight quantization, focusing on vector quantization \citep{tseng_quip_2024} in later work.
-QuaRot~\citep{ashkboos_quarot_2024} shows Hadamard transforms are effective at reducing outliers.
-SpinQuant~\citep{liu_spinquant_2024} shows that randomized Hadamard transforms yield very different results, highlighting that the problem width Hadamard is that it cannot be optimized.
+\citet{chee2024quip} considered transforms that mix channels, albeit only for weight quantization.
+QuaRot~\citep{ashkboos_quarot_2024} shows randomized Hadamard transforms (RHTs) are effective at reducing outliers.
+SpinQuant~\citep{liu_spinquant_2024} shows that different RHTs perform very differently, yet they cannot be optimized.
 They extend QuaRot by adding two unconstrained rotation matrices, which are trained to minimize the standard causal LM loss.
-Critically, these rotation matrices are placed such that they can be merged with weights post-training, negating inference cost. \citet{lin_duquant_2024} use online rotations consisting of fixed channel permutations and block diagonal rotations.
+Critically, these rotation matrices are placed such that they can be merged into weights post-training, negating inference cost. \citet{lin_duquant_2024} use online rotations consisting of fixed channel permutations and block diagonal rotations.
+OSTQuant~\citep{hu_ostquant_2025} combined scaling vectors and rotations.
 Recently, FlatQuant~\citep{sun_flatquant_2024} introduced matrix multiplications with a Kronecker product of two smaller matrices.
 This provides a transform that is both optimizable, and theoretically cheap to compute.
-In Appendix~\ref{app:transform_comparision} we summarize the associated costs for various transforms and show an in-depth comparision of transforms used in prior work.
+In Appendix~\ref{app:transform_comparison} we summarize the associated costs for various transforms and an in-depth comparison of transforms in prior work.